sally/sally.github.io/_posts/2017-2-14-Override-Primary-Key.md

 Our `external_uuid` is now the primary key of our `employers` table.

-(To be continued with how this translates into modifications for the Model, Routes, URI, etc.)
+(To be continued with how this translates into modifications for the Model, Relations, Routes, URI, etc.)